henxing/goal-oriented-git/src/1-4-beautiful-commits.md

 ## Summary

 * Good commits are focused on a set of related changes
-* Use `git commit --patch` to add specific changes to the index
+* Use `git add --patch` to add specific changes to the index